 Accounts Payable/Purchasing:

-The District does not require all vendors to submit their W9 information prior to issuing payments.
-The District should determine which vendors are required to have 1099s prepared.
-1099's should be prepared and the information remitted to the vendor, IRS and FTB be the prescribed timelines.
-Additionally, the District does not have established policies and procedures related to the districts use of credit cards for payment.
+The District does not have established policies and procedures related to the districts use of credit cards for payment.
 These procedures should identify what is considered an appropriate use, dollar thresholds, what items are allowable, etc.

-Endowment/Pre-Need Sales:
+Pre-Need Accounts: